chris-larosa/chris-larosa.github.io/index.md

 I've amassed over a hundred both personal and academic projects because building stuff is fun!

-Here's a showcase of a few of them to give you an idea of what I do:
+Here's a showcase of just a few of them to give you an idea of what I do:

 ### Full-stack development of business website with newsletter from scratch: